Collage Best Cities to Visit in Europe

 Final Thoughts

-These are our 20 favourite cities in Europe, and each one is a place we’ve explored ourselves – no second-hand recommendations here!
-We hope this list gives you plenty of ideas for your next trip.
-No matter your interests (food, history, architecture, or just soaking in the atmosphere), you’ll find plenty of destinations worth adding to your European city bucket list.
+These are our 20 favourite cities in Europe, and we’ve explored every single one ourselves.
+No second-hand tips here.
+We hope this list gives you plenty of inspiration for your next trip.
+Whatever you’re into, there’s a city on this list that deserves a spot on your European bucket list.